hharnisc/ot-p2p-model/README.md

 **modelIndex** - (zero base) location of where to insert the string in the model
 **numchars** - the number of trailing characters to delete (default=1)

+### Observables

+**Insert** and **delete** events are emitted whenever local or remote commands are detected.
+The commands are are translated to local commands to prepare for updating something like a text input.